Is a cheap roof really less expensive?

-Truth is… the most expensive roof you will ever buy is the one that needs to be replaced or repaired early.
+In many cases, the homeowner choose the “cheaper” roof option and then discovered leaks or other problems that, with proper installation, would not have occurred for decades.
+The truth is, the most expensive roof you will ever buy is the one that needs to be replaced or repaired early.

 Roofing prices are soaring along with the price of oil.
 Any roof you replace at today’s dollars could easily cost two to three times as much in just a few years.
 That means you don’t want to have to touch a roof again after you have invested in replacing it.

 The fact is that roofing materials cost what they cost.
-A cheap roofer who thinks he has to compete with a lower price can only beat that quality roofer’s price by cutting corners.
-They have to use cheaper materials that don’t perform as well, they don’t install everything the way they should, or they just don’t do what they promised.
-We see it all the time.
+A cheap roofer cuts corners to beat a quality roofer’s price.
+To do that, they use cheaper materials that don’t perform as well, they don’t install materials properly, or they don’t do what they promised.